mrlewismharris/betfair-json-alerter/README.md

 # How to use
  - save all files in a folder
+ - install required moduels:
+  - open cmd, cd to the folder you just made,
+  - install cheero and request (use commands in the requires section above)
  - run "start-app.bat" (windows only)
  - go to http://localhost:3000/ to view the list demo
  - (optional) open "app.js" in a text editor to change the min odds, loop delay (in ms) and server port.